PM Modi calls regional parties effort to form grand alliance as ‘maha milawat’

-Prime Minister Narendra Modi Saturday called opposition’s effort to form a grand alliance as “Maha-milawat”.
+Prime Minister Narendra Modi Saturday called regional parties effort to form a grand alliance as “Maha-milawat”.
 Remembering Ram Manohar Lohia on his 109th birth anniversary, Modi, in a blog wrote, socialist ideologue Ram Manohar Lohia would be “horrified” as most of these regional parties claim to be his followers.

 “Today those parties that falsely claim to be Dr Lohia’s followers are desperate to form an opportunistic ‘maha-milawat’ or adulteration alliances with the same Congress (which Lohia opposed).
 It is both ironical and reprehensible,” he alleged.